little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Göbekli Tepe

 That’s a long time.
-It is located in the mountains of southeastern Anatolia region and is known for it’s distinctive T shaped pillars that are covered in carvings of animals.
+It is located in the mountains of the Southeastern Anatolia region and is known for its distinctive T-shaped pillars that are covered in carvings of animals.

-If you have some extra time on your hands or love seeing really old places, this is probably up their on the age scale.
+If you have some extra time on your hands or love seeing really old places, this is probably up there on the age scale.

 The beach at Patara on the Mediterranean sea.